Window Replacement; How Does It Work?

 2. Installing New Windows.

-The full window removal and new window installation usually take two or four days, depending on the number of crew and the total windows being installed.
+The full window removal and new window installation usually take two or four days, depending on the number of crew and the total number of windows being installed.
 Usually, after all the preliminary arrangements are made, the crew arrives at your home very early in the morning to start the work.

 3. Being Around During the Installation.